Liberty Island evacuated after statue base climber, banner

-Banner organizing group Rise and Resist says the climber isn't connected to its demonstration.
+The activist group behind the banner, Rise and Resist, tweeted that the climber wasn't connected to its demonstration and expressed concern for the climber's safety.

+The New York-based group opposes President Donald Trump's administration and advocates ending deportations and family separations at the U.S.-Mexico border.

+U.S. Attorney General Jeff Sessions has said the president's immigration policy is a step forward for public safety.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.